dymaxion-space/hydroplant/README.md

-# DYMXIØN HYDROPLANT
+# DYMAX.IØN HYDROPLANT
 Arduino compatible automatic watering system for plants with wifi push notification.
 Using Cactus micro arduino by April Brothers: [http://wiki.aprbrother.com/wiki/Cactus_Micro](http://wiki.aprbrother.com/wiki/Cactus_Micro)

 Code should be usable with any Arduino compatible board using ESP8266.
 But not tested.

 ##Functionality
-* soil sensor to measure moisture of the plant
+* soil sensor to measure soil moisture of the plant
 * water level sensor to measure if there is still water available
-* pump controlled via arduino if soil is to dry and needs watering
+* pump controlled via cactus micro -> if soil is to dry and needs watering
 * potentiometer to set needed soil moisture for the plant
 * notification via www.pushingbox.com if water supply needs refill (e-mail, twitter, prowl, notifymyandroid)
 * sleep mode to reduce power consumption